-- Concentrations, with a degree program must have at least 30% similarity in core coursework requirements for the master's degree amonng the base major and all concentrations within the degree, not including culminating experience (project, portfolio, or 299) units.
+- Concentrations, with a degree program must have at least 50% similarity in core coursework requirements for the master's degree among the base major and all concentrations within the degree, not including culminating experience (project, portfolio, or 299) units.

 - At least 30% of the units for the degree must be a unique set of requirements for that concentration.

-The information required for review and approval of a proposed concentration or minor is less detailed than for a full degree major program.
-Requests for approval of a concentration or minor should follow the format below.
+The information required for review and approval of a proposed concentration is not as detailed as a full degree program.
+Requests for approval of a concentration should follow the format below.

-Name of the campus submitting the request, the full and exact title of the proposed aggregate of courses, and whether it is a concentration or minor.
+- Name of the campus submitting the request, the full and exact title of the proposed aggregate of courses.

 - Full and exact title of the degree major program under which the aggregate of courses will be offered, where applicable.

-Purpose of the proposed aggregate of courses.
-For a concentration also include an explanation of how the concentration contains material that confers a disticnct specialty.
+- Purpose of the proposed aggregate of courses.
+For a concentration also include an explanation of how the concentration contains material that confers a distinct specialty.

-- For a concentration, and explanation of how the common material addresses the degree's program outcomes (concentrations are not asssessed separately during program planning so all concentrations in a major must address the major's prgram outcomes).
+- For a concentration, and explanation of how the common material addresses the degree's program outcomes (concentrations are not assessed separately during program planning so all concentrations in a major must address the major's program outcomes).

-List of courses, by catalog number, title, and units of credit as well as total units to be required for the major in which the proposed aggregate of courses is to be included (Catalog Copy).
-See Academic Major/Minor Program Change Form.
+- List of courses, by catalog number, title, and units of credit as well as total units to be required for the major in which the proposed aggregate of courses is to be included (Catalog Copy).